 Need to leave Canada while waiting for your Permanent Resident card?
-As a Permanent Resident of Canada, in order to board a commercial airline, train or bus that is travelling to Canada.
-What do you do if you suddenly need to travel even though you don’t have a valid PR card ?
+You need the card as proof of your PR status to board a commercial airline, train or bus that is travelling to Canada.
+What do you do if you suddenly need to travel outside of Canada and you don’t have a valid PR card ?

 Once you become a Permanent Resident of Canada, you will automatically receive a PR card that is valid for 5 years.
-Before it expires, or if you lose that card, you need to apply for a new one so that you can travel outside of Canada and return home again without any problem.
+You may renew it up until you become a Canadian citizen.
+Before the card expires, or if you lose your card, you need to apply for a new one so you can travel outside Canada and return to Canada without any problem.

 Why can’t I just use my passport like I used to when travelling to Canada?

 It’s true that if you are from a visa exempt country, travel outside of Canada used to be easier.
 You were able to return to Canada with your passport only, and there were no issues.
 With the introduction of the eTA, those from a visa exempt country must now have a valid eTA that is linked to your passport before you can board a commercial carrier to travel to Canada.
 This is where your issue lies.
 As a Permanent Resident, you cannot obtain an eTA to travel to Canada.
 The eTA is only available for foreign nationals, not permanent residents.
 If you try to obtain an eTA by stating that you are not a Permanent Resident, you can get yourself into some serious trouble for misrepresentation.

 Permanent residents outside the country need the permanent resident card to travel to Canada on a commercial carrier.
 Without it your options are very limited, as below.

 Apply for a Permanent Resident Travel Document to Canada